Audacity (audio editor): Importing, exporting, and conversions

 Audacity natively imports and exports WAV, AIFF, MP3, Ogg Vorbis, and all file formats supported by the libsndfile library.
 An additional library, FFmpeg, is necessary to import and export proprietary formats such as M4A (AAC) and WMA.

 Due to patent licensing concerns, FFmpeg is not bundled with Audacity, but rather has to be downloaded separately.

 In conjunction with batch processing features, Audacity can be used to convert files from one format to another, or to digitize records, tapes, or MiniDiscs.

 Customizability and extensibility

-Audacity supports LADSPA, LV2, VST, VST3, Audio Units, Vamp and Nyquist plugins, which allows it to load most audio effect plugins.
-It additionally features a console for Nyquist, a Lisp dialect, in which users can script their own plugins and support for external Python scripting.
+Audacity 4.0 supports VST3 and Nyquist plugins, as well as LV2 plugins on Linux and Audio Units on macOS.
+Support for LADSPA and Vamp plugins, available in earlier versions, is absent from version 4.0.
+The release also omits the Macro Manager and scripting pipe used for external scripting.

-Audacity is somewhat customizable and supports arbitrary arrangements of its toolbars, custom themes and enabling and disabling of several features.
+Audacity is somewhat customizable and supports arbitrary arrangements of its toolbars, custom themes and toggling of several features.

 In January 2024, Intel introduced some AI-powered capabilities for Audacity as part of its OpenVINO plugin suite.